Jump to content

 List of Roman deities - Wikipedia

-Since Jupiter was the King of the Roman gods, lord of the skies, and the patron deity of Rome, I wonder how many of the "lesser gods and goddesses" were merely venerated and not truly worshiped.
-An example of venerated entities would be saints in modern day Catholicism, many having a more local significance and even falling out of veneration.
-(St. Christopher, although still recognized as a saint, no longer has his feast day appearing on the Church's universal liturgical calendar, for example.)
+Since Jupiter was the King of the Roman gods, lord of the skies, and patron deity of Rome, I wonder how many of the "lesser gods and goddesses" were merely venerated and not truly worshiped.
+An example of venerated entities would be saints in modern-day Catholicism, many of whom have a more local significance and even fall out of veneration.
+(Although still recognized as a saint, Christopher no longer has his feast day appearing on the Church's universal liturgical calendar, for example.)

-Here is good video based on the series "Rome" discussing the gods in the Ancient Rome.
+Here is a good video based on the series "Rome" discussing the gods in Ancient Rome.

 Edited by guy